directdemocracy-vote/www/white_paper.md

 The petition system of *directdemocracy.vote* is superior to most Internet-based petitions systems.
 Such systems rely on e-mail addresses for signature and cannot prevent people from signing several times if they have several e-mail addresses.
 Moreover, in case of a local petition, such systems cannot prevent people from outside of the geographical area to sign.
-The petition system of *directdemocracy.vote* fixes these two shortcomings by relying on the citizen reputation coming from the web of trust.
+The petition system of *directdemocracy.vote* fixes these two shortcomings by relying on the citizen reputation coming from the web of trust and the confirmed citizen location.

 ### Petition Publication
 A petition is published as a proposal by a participant.